ThomWright/ThomWright.github.io/_failure-patterns/transactional-outbox.md

 ## Context

 Some requests need to write to several independent systems.
-Operations on independent systems may fail independently, or the system might crash in between writes, leaving the system in an inconsistent state.
+Write operations on these systems might fail independently, or the application might crash in between writes, leaving the system in an inconsistent state.

 ## Prerequisites